twmilli/jekyll-site/_posts/2017-06-04-san-francisco-summer-internship-week1.md

 Amazon is doing a huge [promotion](https://developer.amazon.com/alexa-skills-kit/alexa-developer-skill-promotion) for the month of June to give an echo dot to anyone who publishes an Alexa skill.
 Whether you are a developer or not, I highly reccommend taking an hour to work through one of the [tutorials](https://developer.amazon.com/alexa-skills-kit/alexa-skills-developer-training), both for a free dot, and to get a better understand of the voice ecosystem.

 ____
 That's all for this week folks.
+Check back next week for more updates and fun stories.
 Thanks for being here.